 7 Hours in 26 Seconds is a site responsive installation that was part of the group exhibition, Bigger Bolder Better.

 The work is approximately 18 x 20 x 5 feet.
 Each colored gel shape was hand cut in response to the interior and exterior environment, then attached to the windows and activated by the sunlight as the earth rotates.
-I consider this work painting with light.

 The show was curated by Etty Yaniv, Jaynie Crimmins, and Christina Massey.
 It was on view in June of 2017 at 470 Vanderbilt, a chashama Space to Present site.